-Despite one may think, goldfish need to have a filter in their tank for so many reasons.
+Despite what one may think, goldfish need to have a filter in their tank for so many reasons.
 Goldfish aren’t just supposed be fun as they also produce toxins (through their respiration and waste) that gather in the aquarium.
 Unless you get rid of that, you’re going to find yourself in a big trouble.

 A good filter is going to help you get rid of the unpleasant toxins so you want to maintain your goldfish happy and safe.